Glenys Kinnock: Domestic political career

 In the 2009 cabinet reshuffle, Kinnock was appointed minister for Europe following the resignation of Caroline Flint.
 To enable her to join the government, she was awarded a life peerage and became Baroness Kinnock of Holyhead, of Holyhead in the County of Ynys Môn on 30 June 2009.
 She was introduced to the House of Lords on the same day.

 In 2009, while she was minister for Europe, the status of the Welsh language was elevated to make it equal with several other European minority languages, such as Catalan.
 The cost of translation services was to be met by the Welsh Assembly and the Welsh Language Board.
 Kinnock commented "This demonstrates a clear commitment by the EU to promote its unique and diverse cultural heritage".

 From 2009 to 2010, Kinnock served as minister of state for Africa and the United Nations, filling a post left vacant after the resignation of Lord Malloch-Brown.
 From 2010 to 2013 she was an Opposition spokesperson for the Department of International Development in the House of Lords.
 Kinnock retired from the Lords on 9 April 2021.

 Personal life

-She was the wife of Neil Kinnock, who was leader of the Labour Party from 1983 to 1992, and they had two children together, including Stephen.
+She was the wife of Neil Kinnock, who was leader of the Labour Party from 1983 to 1992, and they had two children together, Rachel and Stephen.
 When her husband was given a life peerage in 2005, she was entitled to the title Lady Kinnock, but decided against its use.
 However, she became Lady (or Baroness) Kinnock in her own right when she was ennobled in 2009.
 Kinnock grew up speaking Welsh.

+Death

 In 2017, Kinnock was diagnosed with Alzheimer's disease.
 Her husband spoke about their experience with the disease and providing support for her.
 She died from complications of the disease at her home in London, on 3 December 2023, aged 79.